What to consider when hiring a Wedding Photographer in France.

-Some would say your wedding photography is one of the most important decisions you will make regarding your wedding… it’s the one tangible thing you are left with afterwards which will help you to relive the day again and again (apart from your new husband/wife).
+Some would say your wedding photographer is one of the most important decisions you will make regarding your destination wedding… it’s the one tangible thing you are left with afterwards that will help you to relive the day again and again (apart from your new husband/wife).
 Ultimately it depends on your priorities as a couple, and of course, your budget.

 Your first decision is really whether to look for a local photographer in France or whether to bring someone out with you.
-There are pros and cons for each… the local photographer will probably speak French, they probably won’t charge any additional expenses if they live nearby, they may have a good knowledge of the local area and they may have photographed a wedding at your venue before.
+There are pros and cons for each… the local French wedding photographer will probably speak French, they probably won’t charge any additional expenses for travel if they live nearby, they may have a good knowledge of the local area and they may have photographed a wedding at your French wedding venue before.

-Of course they may not know the local area, potentially don’t speak French and there will almost certainly be expenses to pay on top of the wedding photography package.
+Of course, they may not know the local area, and potentially don’t speak French and there will almost certainly be expenses to pay on top of the wedding photography in France package.
 The extras are usually: return flights, transfers/car hire and accommodation plus sometimes a per day charge to cover meals.
-However it’s worth noting that some photographers will quote an all-inclusive package and others may negotiate if your wedding is somewhere they really want to shoot.
+However, it’s worth noting that some destination wedding photographers will quote an all-inclusive package and others may negotiate if your wedding in France is somewhere they really want to shoot.
 Which leads nicely on to…

 Wedding photography prices can vary greatly.
-Expensive doesn’t always guarantee quality and cheaper doesn’t always mean inexperienced – that said, you will generally pay more for an established, well regarded and experienced wedding photographer.
+Expensive doesn’t always guarantee quality and cheaper doesn’t always mean inexperienced – that said, you will generally pay more for an established, well-regarded and experienced destination wedding photographer France.
 The more weddings a photographer has done the better equipped they will be to deal with anything a wedding day throws at them!
-They will be well prepared with back up gear, fully insured, calm under pressure, able to adapt and have the ability to anticipate moments ahead of time.
-It comes naturally to them after years of shooting weddings and this is often what you are paying for.
+They will be well prepared with backup gear, fully insured, calm under pressure, able to adapt and have the ability to anticipate moments ahead of time.
+Destination wedding photography comes naturally to them after years of shooting weddings and this is often what you are paying for.
 A safe pair of hands.

-My advice would always be to spend the most you can afford on your wedding photography.
-And whilst you might start out with a figure in mind, be prepared to spend more if you find the perfect photographer.
-Many brides have a maximum budget in mind for their dress but then find THE ONE and the entire wedding budget gets blown out of the water!
-On the other end of the scale I have had couples spend over 25% of their entire wedding budget on photography and then cut back elsewhere.
+Our advice would always be to spend the most you can afford on your wedding photography in France.
+And whilst you might start out with a figure in mind, be prepared to spend more if you find the perfect wedding photographer.
+Many brides have a maximum budget in mind for their dress but then find THE ONE and the entire destination wedding budget gets blown out of the water!
+On the other end of the scale we have had couples spend over 25% of their entire French wedding budget on photography and then cut back elsewhere.
 It’s all about priorities.